JakobRobnik/periodax/README.md

 This is an implementation of Lomb-Scargle periodogram with several non-conventional benefits:

-- It can compute the false positive probability in a very roboust way (data can be non-Gaussian with almost arbitrary systematics).
+- **Roboust false positive probability** computations (data can be non-Gaussian with almost arbitrary systematics).
 This is achieved by constructing special signal templates that act as effective null simulations when used on the real data.
-- Periodogram score takes into account correlated noise.
+- Periodogram score takes into account **correlated noise**.
-- Typically, periodogram score is the likelihood ratio, here it can also be the Bayes factor, marginalizing over the parameters of the noise correlation kernel and the frequency of the signal.
+- Typically, periodogram score is the likelihood ratio, here it can also be the **Bayes factor**, marginalizing over the parameters of the noise correlation kernel and the frequency of the signal.
 - Everything is implemented in [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html) with all the usual benefits: easy parallelization, GPU support, speed, etc.

 Example Application: